trufflesuite/vscode-ext/README.md

 ## Create a new smart contract project

-The Blockchain Developer Kit was built to work effectively for both new users to Ethereum, but not get in the way for those familiar with the process.
-One of the primary goals is to help users create a project structure for these smart contracts, help in the compilation and building of these assets, deployment of these assets to blockchain endpoints as well as debugging of these contracts.
+The Trufflesuite for VSCode was built to work effectively for both new users to Ethereum, but not get in the way for those familiar with the process.
+One of the primary goals is to help users create a project structure for developing smart contracts, help in the compilation and building of these assets, deployment of these assets to blockchain endpoints as well as debugging of these contracts.

-One of the frameworks that the extension leverages is [Truffle Suite](https://truffleframework.com/), a well known set of tools to assist in smart contract and Dapp development.
-Developers that are familiar with Truffle Suite may use the Truffle command line `e.g., Truffle Init` directly from the VS Code terminal, if they like.
+Developers that are familiar with Truffle Suite may use the Truffle command line `e.g., truffle init` directly from the VS Code terminal, if they like.

 For developers who are not familiar with Truffle, or prefer to use the Command Palette, the extension can easily scaffold out a project directory using the following steps.